23ksw10/Nonogram-Generator/README.md

 **Nonograms** are picture logic puzzles.
 Mode details about Nonogram(https://en.wikipedia.org/wiki/Nonogram)

 **Nonogram-Generators** can make any pictures you have to Nonogram.
-Color or Black or White
+Color or Black and White
 ## Usage
 ---
 GenNonogram.py [-h] [-d MAXDIM] [-b] [-n [NUMCOLOR]] [-r [GETRESULT]] image